franzpoeschel/picongpu/docs/source/usage/plugins/binningPlugin.rst

 The outputs in written in SI units.

-If normalization is enabled, the output is normalized by the bin volume.

 The output histogram has 2 bins more in each dimension than the user-defined ``nBins`` in that dimension, to deal with under and overflow.

 The number of bin edges written out for an axis is one more than the user-defined ``nBins``.
 These represent the bins in [min,max].
 Since there are actually ``nBins + 2`` bins, two edges are not written out.